simonangel-fong/Note_Tech/cloud/terraform/state/state.md

 - `State locking`

+  - ensure nobody can write to the state at the same time.
+  - If a lock file created, the second `terraform apply` cannot run.

+- **Troubleshotting**

+  - sometime, when terraform crashes, or a users' internet connection breaks during terraform apply, the lock will stay.
+  - can use `terraform force-unlock state_id` to unlock the state.
+    - it is safe, because it does not touch the state, just remove the lock file.
+  - option: `terraform apply -lock=false` to indicate tf not to use the lock file.
+    - not recommanded, only used when the locking is not working.

+- `State locking`

   - automatically **lock the state** for all operations that could write state.
     - If state locking fails, Terraform does not continue.
   - prevents others from acquiring the lock and potentially **corrupting** your state.